galaxyproject/training-material/topics/dev/tutorials/debugging/tutorial.md

 >
 >    > Here's the bug report:
 >    >
->    > > In the User menu, clicking the Datasets option causes an error message to be displayed on the page: "Uncaught exception in exposed API method".
+>    > ```In the User menu, clicking the Datasets option causes an error message to be displayed on the page: "Uncaught exception in exposed API method".```
 >    >
->    > First, start your local Galaxy:
+>    > Make sure you are in `GALAXY_ROOT`.
+Then start your local Galaxy:
 >    >
 >    > ```shell
 >    > $ ./run.sh